 Like most aspects of lawn care, fertilization should be completed during a certain season or time of the year to ensure the best results.
 Here in Alberta, it’s best to start fertilizing in the spring months between April and May.
 Other considerations include what type of grass you have, the fertilizer you’re using, and whether you are applying (or need to apply) weed treatments.

-The best answer when it comes to fertilizer is relying on the expertise of a professional lawn care company.
-At Yard Dawgs we specialize in weed control, fertilizer, and other lawn care treatments.
 A company will use a better grade of fertilizer and there is less of a chance for fertilizer burn.
 However, many homeowners choose to go the DIY route.
 So, read on to educate yourself on what to expect, and how to apply properly.

 Fertilizer refers to any product that is designed to increase the growth of plants, from lawns to flowers to trees to shrubs.
 There are several types of fertilizer on the market for different purposes, for example mulch fertilizer designed for landscaping around shrubs and trees.
 Fertilizer is the best way to enhance your lawn, to get it growing healthy and thick.

 There are several different types of fertilizers out there today, ranging from ones to feed the roots or to feed the blades of the grass.
 Ones also, that are meant for different seasons.
 This is one of the reasons professionals come in handy.
 Lawn care experts will be able to apply the right fertilizer at the right time.

 If you choose the DIY route, you’ll have to make sure you do it right.
 Take the time to learn about the products you choose and how they’re best applied to ensure you get the best outcome from each application.